ScanSA - South Australian Scanner Monitoring

 South Australian Ambulance Service (SAAS)

 The S.A.
 Ambulance Service (SAAS) uses the S.A.
-Government Radio Network (SAGRN) for all metro and most regional communications.
+Government Radio Network (SAGRN) for all communications.
 A purpose built communications centre was opened in December 2003 at the S.A.
 Ambulance headquarters building in Eastwood, the centre has been equipped with state of the art technology to facilitate the transition from the previous VHF radio network to the SAGRN.

 SAAS Comms Centre